Democracy Demands Transparency,

 machines faster than a hand count and isn't that important?

-They should be, but often they're not.
+They should be, but often they are not.
 Machines breakdown routinely,

 thereby taking longer to report election results.
 In Maryland in the